 How did I become myself when with difficult people?

 Listening to the people I work with is the first thing I could advise.
 When I learned the difference between hearing and listening, I then knew how to open widely my ears that can hear and most importantly, my mind & heart that could understand the importance of listening.
-I keep on hearing about the difference of this, but never have I taken seriously for work.
-This time, with the numerous situations I encountered,even in a very small detail, I mastered to shelter myself the importance of listening and the willingness to understand it each time.
+I keep on hearing about the difference of this but never have I taken seriously for work.
+This time, with the numerous situations I encountered, this words even in a very small detail, I mastered to shelter myself the importance of listening and the willingness to understand it each time.

-For instance, there are clients or guests who talk a lot and are as well, a vigorous researcher for the places they wanted to visit, a tour guide should be mindful of this, with this situation, it can make you feel as if they don’t really want you to guide them, tendency is, the clients who murmur or talk a lot can sometimes lead to various complaints and worst is, more arguments.
+For instance, there are clients or guests who talk a lot and are as well, a vigorous researcher for the places they wanted to visit, a tour guide should be mindful of this.
+With this situation, it can make a tour guide feel as if the guests don’t really want the guide to guide them, the tendency is, the clients who murmur or talk a lot can sometimes lead to various complaints and worst is more arguments.
 This is where I am more sensitive in a positive way, I listen very carefully the clients so I would be able to know how to satisfy them fully of their needs and wants.
-For me, interrupting them would just mean disrespecting them, I learned the hard way to just hear every words the clients will say, and just talk whenever they give you the time to speak, which is the best time to share what I can suggest and what options should be taken.
+For me, interrupting the guests would just mean disrespecting them, I learned the hard way to just hear the word the clients will say, and just talk whenever they give you the time to speak, which is the best time to share what I can suggest and what options should be taken.

 I somehow struggled to compose myself on how to compromise when I serviced my 20th client.
-It was in the middle of nowhere in the south of Palawan, I simply had a hard time compromising with the family, they complain a lot even just for a cup of coffee.
+It was in the middle of nowhere in the south of Palawan, I simply had a hard time compromising with the family of 6, they complain a lot even just for a cup of coffee.
 Small things that can be handled so well, it was devastating to them.
-I, on the other side, lost my patience, and felt that my self-esteem, self-confidence had lost its way.
-On our third day, while preparing myself on an early morning call time, I got distracted by the way they reacted to all of us who works for them, hated the way the service that was given to them from all us, called me a very “hard” person .
+I, on the other side, lost my patience and felt that my self-esteem, self-confidence had lost its way.
+On our third day, while preparing myself for an early morning call time, I got distracted by the way they reacted to all of us who works for them, they hated the way the service that was given to them from all us in the team, called me a very “hard” person, which means a person who stubbornly gives reasoning.
 I could not think so well, on how should I manage the way they acted, I argued, I shouted the same time they shouted at me.
 I came to realize while they shouted with their forefingers pointed near my eyes, that I should just keep myself shut about all these things.
 It was the worst argument I ever had in my life.
 I shuddered, unyielding for a couple of minutes as it will save my nerve racking hatred at that moment.
 Until they calm down, it was then that I composed myself, compromised and negotiated very well for what should we need to do next.
 The last conversation was an agreement of not having any choice on their part.
 I politely gave them a couple of options, after which, they cite their own option and needs.
 We collaborated together with the people we worked with.
-Compromise, not only getting involve on one side, but should be taken by both sides.
-As a tour guide, worst argument can lead to nothing without a tour guide’s immediate understanding.
+Compromise, not only getting involved on one side but should be taken by both sides.
+As a tour guide, the worst argument can lead to nothing without a tour guide’s immediate understanding.

 Be Patient.
 Period.